carter-yagemann/Scrapie/README.md

 When the cron job executes, `process_job.py` is started with the name of the job to be executed as its sole argument. `process_job.py` parses this job and performs the appropriate scraping and then appends this data to the appropriate file in the data directory.

-Finally, the user visits the visualization front-end where they can see all the jobs on the server.
+Finally, the user visits the visualization front-end, `visual_server.py`, where they can see all the jobs on the server.
 They can then select a particular job to see the data for it.

 Configuration
 -------------

 Since this back-end uses cron for job scheduling, Scrapie has to be deployed on a Linux or UNIX system.
-Scrapie is also designed for Python 2.7. `requirements.txt` contains the libraries Scrapie depends on. `tcp_client.py` should be configured to run on start-up.
+Scrapie is also designed for Python 2.7. `requirements.txt` contains the libraries Scrapie depends on. `tcp_client.py` and `visual_server.py` should be configured to run on start-up.

 Debugging
 ---------